custom-cards/upcoming-media-card/troubleshooting.md

 Make sure you installed the custom components.
 This card only works with the custom-components linked in the readme of this card.

+**When asking for help on the forums or posting an issue on github, please be sure to indicate that you tried these steps and report your findings.**

 ## Components

 First thing to check is if the components are reporting any data.
 You can find this in your HA sidebar under developer tools.
 Click